One Kill Wonder

-One Kill Wonder is the third studio album by Swedish metal band The Haunted.
+One Kill Wonder is the third studio album by Swedish heavy metal band The Haunted.
 It was released on 17 February 2003.

+Background

 The writing for this album began around 2 September 2001.

 "D.O.A." served as the album's only single.
 It was accompanied by a music video which found limited television airing due to its graphic nature.
-The song is also available as a downloadable song in the video game Rock Band.
+The song is available as downloadable content in the video game Rock Band.

 Marco Aro left the band after this record.
-However, he would later return to record vocals for The Haunted's 2014 studio album Exit Wounds.
+He would return to record vocals for The Haunted's 2014 studio album Exit Wounds, and has remained with the band ever since.